jessicadesilva/obsidian-notes/Erdos Institute Data Science Bootcamp/Day 1 Math Hour.md

 # Maximum a posteriori estimation
 Real world coins have $\theta\approx1/2$, if we flip the coin five times and get 4 heads and 1 tails what would you .
 In Bayesian statistics we have some prior information (e.g., most coins are not biased).
+You can think of MLE as MAP where the prior distribution is uniform.